This Quick Start deploys a BIG-IP Virtual Edition (VE) cluster on the Amazon Web Services (AWS) Cloud in about 30 minutes.

 - If you don't already have an AWS account, sign up at https://aws.amazon.com.

-- Subscribe to an Amazon Machine Image (AMI) for BIG-IP VE in AWS Marketplace, choosing from the list in the deployment guide.
+- Subscribe to the Amazon Machine Images (AMIs) used by the Quick Start in AWS Marketplace, choosing from the list in the deployment guide.

 - Launch the Quick Start.
 You can choose from two options: